ollieLtd/OhColorPickerTypeBundle/README.md

 OhColorPickerTypeBundle
 =======================

-A very simple color picker for Symfony2 forms
+A very simple color picker for Symfony2 forms using [simplecolorpicker](https://github.com/tkrotoff/jquery-simplecolorpicker) by tkrotoff

 Installation
 ------------